-Amplifying innovative environmental health solutions in our communities.
+Amplifying innovative environmental health solutions and community engagement in our cities.

-Our Urban Environmental Health Lab (UEHL) is a community hub that brings together NYC health experts with local artists to experiment with new ways to build resilience to environmental health threats and creatively connect diverse communities to equitable pollution prevention tools.
-UEHL programs include virtual and in-person workshops and training, opportunities to access free soil and water quality testing, as well as interactive exhibits that further understanding of local environmental health risks and preventative actions to increase public health equity, environmental justice, and safety.
+Our Urban Environmental Health Lab (UEHL) is a community hub for health experts and local artists.
+These health and art fellows are brought together to build resilience to environmental health threats and creatively connect communities to equitable pollution prevention tools.
+UEHL programs include virtual and in-person workshops and trainings, access to free soil and water quality testing, and interactive exhibits that further understanding of local environmental health risks.
+UEHL seeks to connect people with the tools and actions vital to increase public health equity, environmental justice, and safety.

 MEET OUR 2021 HEALTH FELLOWS